 Your acquaintance with rum may be via a Daiquiri, Hurricane, Mojito, Piña Colada or Rum and Coke (a.k.a.
 Cuba Libre).

-But today’s National Rum Day, the day to discover premium aged rum, hand-crafted and aged for years to produce the kind of complex spirit that is sipped and savored neat or on the rocks, like a fine Cognac.
+But today, August 16th, is National Rum Day, the day to discover premium aged rum, hand-crafted and aged for years to produce the kind of complex spirit that is sipped and savored neat or on the rocks, like a fine Cognac.

 So today’s tip is to stretch beyond your favorite, familiar rum drink and enjoy some fine aged rum—premium rum.
 You don’t have to buy a bottle: Simply meet a friend for a drink.

 THE DIFFERENT TYPES OF RUM

 There are different grades and variations of rum.
 Most rum is produced with molasses, but some use sugar cane juice instead.
 Some are lightly aged and used as cocktail mixers; some are aged for years and become premium rums—the “sipping” rums.